DavidBK/shampoo/Workflow/Git.md

 # Next Steps

 Congratulations!
-You have completed the Git learning path. now you can control the source code of your space :smile:
+You have completed the Git module. now you can control the source code of your space :smile:

-Here is the [next](Web) step
+Here is the [next](Web/Web-dev) Learning Path